Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-Bone minerals put to better use: vitamin D contributes to the normal absorption of calcium and phosphorus, essential for bone metabolism and cellular signaling.
+Two structural minerals put to better use: vitamin D contributes to normal absorption/utilisation of calcium and phosphorus.

 Dosage & Forms